Xabaril/BeatPulse/doc/beatpulse.md

 }
 ```

 Out-of-box *BeatPulse* add a **Self** liveness in order to check only the web app and not the configured liveness.
 This is usefull on K8S to set the pod liveness for web app.
-The path for this liveness is **_sef**.
+The path for this liveness is **_self**.

 # Cache responses